alveeislam7/supply-chain-logistics-analysis/README.md

-# Supply Chain Logistics Analysis | Power BI
+# Supply Chain Logistics Analysis | Excel

 ## **Project Overview**
-This project delivers an end-to-end analysis of a supply chain logistics operation, transforming raw shipment data into an interactive Power BI dashboard.
+This project delivers an end-to-end analysis of a supply chain logistics operation, transforming raw shipment data into an interactive Excel dashboard.
 The goal was to monitor carrier performance, delivery efficiency, and shipment costs to help logistics managers optimize routes, reduce transit delays, and improve overall service quality.

 The dashboard consolidates **1,406 shipments** across multiple carriers and destinations, providing a clear view of operational KPIs and carrier benchmarks.